datocms/datocms-svelte/src/lib/components/StructuredText/README.md

 ### Custom components for blocks

-Here is an example using custom compoments for blocks, inline and item links.
+Here is an example using custom components for blocks, inline and item links.
 Take a look at the [test fixtures](https://github.com/datocms/datocms-svelte/tree/main/src/lib/components/StructuredText/__tests__/__fixtures__) to see examples on how to implement these components.

 ```svelte
 <script>